 This page is dedicated to answering most of the initial questions you might have about Delta Hawks Racing, like parent involvement, costs, and time commitments.

-Additional Team Gear is available, including shirts, sweat shirts, pants and hats.
-These items are not required, although pants and sweatshirts are highly encouraged as team warmups.
+Additional Team Gear is available, including shirts, sweat shirts, and hats.
+These items are not required, although black athletic pants and team sweatshirts are highly encouraged as team warmups.